uxlfoundation/open-source-working-group/README.rst

 During 2024 the group will be focusing on ensuring that the community have a frictionless experience when contributing to the UXL Foundation projects.

-`Join the Slack`_ channel "open-source-wg" to participate in the discussions.
+`Join the Slack`_ channel "wg-open-source" to participate in the discussions.

 * `Meeting Notes`_